dekorateio/dekorate/docs/documentation/helm.md

   name: helm-on-kubernetes-example
 ```

-Why the value is `helm-on-kubernetes-example`?
-This is because Dekorate will automatically inspect the generated resources to find the matching value of the JSONPath expression.
+The `myModule.name` value is set automatically by Dekorate.
 However, users can provide other values using the `value` property:

 ```
 dekorate.helm.name=myChart